City Guides: Things to do While Boating in Virginia Beach, Virginia

 Virginia Museum of Contemporary Art

 The Virginia Museum of Contemporary Art is the place to visit for contemporary art in forms such as textiles, sculpture, photography, paintings and more.
-Special exhibits and events include women in the arts and regional Virginia artists as well as interactive artist talks and loaned exhibitions from the Chrysler Museum of Art.
+Special exhibits and events feature women in the arts and regional Virginia artists, as well as interactive artist talks and loaned exhibitions from the Chrysler Museum of Art.